yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 // hint: You can specify an alternative API url with the basePath property, e.g.:
 // api.basePath = 'http://localhost:3001';

+// Note: on first attempt checkout will fail if registering a user
-const email = "tester@y.at";
+// Please login and confirm the email and then rerun the demo const email = "tester@y.at";
 const password = "yatster";